North Yemen civil war

-Egyptian military historians refer to the war in Yemen as "their Vietnam".
-Historian Michael Oren (former Israeli Ambassador to the U.S.) wrote that Egypt's military adventure in Yemen was so disastrous that the imminent Vietnam War could easily have been dubbed "America's Yemen".
+Egyptian military historians refer to the war in Yemen as their "Vietnam [War]".
+Historian Michael Oren (former Israeli Ambassador to the U.S.) later wrote that Egypt's military adventure in Yemen was so disastrous that the United States' actions in the continuing Vietnam War could easily have been dubbed "America's Yemen".

 Background

 Yemen

 Imam Ahmad bin Yahya inherited the Yemeni throne in 1948.
 In 1955, Iraq-trained Colonel Ahmad Thalaya led a revolt against him.
-A group of soldiers under his command surrounded the royal palace of Al Urdhi at Taiz, a fortified stronghold where the Imam lived with his harem, the royal treasure, an arsenal of modern weapons, and a 150 strong palace-guard, and demanded Ahmad's abdication.
-Ahmad agreed, but demanded that his son, Muhammad al-Badr succeed him.
-Thalaya refused, preferring the king's half brother, the Emir Saif el Islam Abdullah, the 48-year-old Foreign Minister.
-While Abdullah began forming a new government, Ahmad opened the treasury coffers and secretly began buying off the besieging soldiers.
-After five days, the number of besiegers was reduced from 600 to 40.
+A group of soldiers under his command surrounded the royal palace of Al Urdhi at Taiz—a fortified stronghold where the Imam lived with his harem, that also housed the royal treasure, an arsenal of modern weapons, and a contingent of 150 palace guards—and demanded that Ahmad abdicate.
+Ahmad agreed, but demanded that his son, Muhammad al-Badr, succeed him.
+Thalaya refused, preferring the king's half-brother, the Emir Saif el Islam Abdullah, the 48-year-old foreign minister.
+While Abdullah began forming a new government, Ahmad opened the country's coffers and secretly began buying off the Thalaya's soldiers.
+After five days, the number of soldiers besieging the palace was reduced from 600 to 40.
 Ahmad then came out of the palace, wearing a devil's mask and wielding a long scimitar, terrifying the besiegers.
 He slashed two sentries dead before exchanging the sword for a sub-machine gun and leading his 150 guards onto the roof of the palace to begin a direct attack on the rebels.
-After 28 hours, 23 rebels and one palace guard were dead and Thalaya gave up.
+After 28 hours, 23 rebels and 1 palace guard were dead, and Thalaya gave up.
 Abdullah was later reported executed, and Thalaya was publicly decapitated.